tiagoprn/my_talks/kibana/presentation.md

 # Elasticsearch as your primary data store?
 (2/2)

-- But... you wish to do that, take these into account:
+- But... **if you wish** to do that, take these into account:

-* You have backups of the data
+* You have **backups** of the data

-* After indexed queries will be blazing fast, but it takes some time to build the index that enables that.
+* After indexed queries will be blazing fast, but
+**it takes some time to build the index** that enables that.

 -------------------------------------------------

 # Recommended way to use elasticsearch (1/2)

-- Elasticsearch is commonly used in addition to another database.
+- Elasticsearch is commonly used in **addition to another database**.
 That way, you can have the best of both worlds.

 - The other database can impose constraints, transactions, etc...

-- ...and you can feed these data to elasticsearch for fast searchs on high volumes, gaining for free the ability to do exploration analysis using Kibana as the WebUI.
+- ...and you can feed these data to **elasticsearch for fast searchs on high volumes**, gaining for free the ability to do **exploration analysis using Kibana** as the WebUI.

 -------------------------------------------------

 # Recommended way to use elasticsearch (2/2)

 "Like with everything else, there's no silver bullet, no one database to rule them all.
-That's likely to always be the case, so know the strengths and weaknesses of your stores!"
+That's likely to always be the case, so **know the strengths and weaknesses of your stores**!"

 -------------------------------------------------

 # Considerations on how to query your data on elasticsearch (1/3)

 - When you index (save) a document into ElasticSearch, that document is saved multiple times — on a shard and its replica(s).
-However, the information you save is only made available at the next index refresh.
+However, **the information you save is only made available at the next index refresh**.

 -------------------------------------------------
 # Considerations on how to query your data on elasticsearch (2/3)

-- **An index refresh is an operation that makes the latest changes applied to an** **index available for search** (meaning they’ll reflect in results for search queries).
-ElasticSearch **refreshes every index automatically by the value of its** **refresh interval, which is set to 1 second by default**.
+- An **index refresh** is an operation that **applies the latest changes to an index** available for search (meaning they’ll reflect in results for search queries).
+ElasticSearch **refreshes every index automatically** by the value of its refresh interval, which is set to 1 second by default.

 -------------------------------------------------